-If the valve is hard to remove, STOP!
-If the valve is damaged or not functioning properly, the inspector/operator may think that the cylinder is empty after opening the valve and not hearing gas released.
-All valved cylinders thought to be empty should still be handled as if they were under pressure.
+CAUTION: If the valve is hard to remove, STOP!
+If the valve is damaged or not functioning properly, the inspector/operator may think the cylinder is empty after opening the valve and not hearing gas released.
+All valved cylinders thought to be empty should be handled as if they were under pressure.
 Luxfer is not responsible for malfunctioning or incorrectly installed valves used with Luxfer cylinders.
 If the valve is not working properly, contact the original equipment manufacturer for guidance before proceeding.

-5.4 Internal inspection
+5.3 Internal inspection

-Internal inspection is normally required only during the periodic inspection and requalification.
-Each cylinder must be inspected internally in accordance with requirements in this Inspection Guide and CGA C-6.1 C-6.2.
-More frequent internal inspection is required in cases where cylinders are charged with breathing air that has not been dried and cleaned to the recommended levels (see section 4.3) or when water may have been drawn into the cylinder during service.
+Internal inspection is normally required only during the periodic inspection and retest.
+Each cylinder must be inspected internally in accordance with requirements in this Inspection Guide.
+More frequent internal inspection is required in cases where cylinders are charged with breathing air that has not been dried and cleaned to the recommended levels (see Section 4.3) or when water may have been drawn into the cylinder during service.

 The internal surface of each cylinder should be inspected using sufficient illumination to detect any damage.
 The cylinder interior should be free of dirt and other foreign material prior to inspection.
-If internal surfaces are not clean, it will be necessary to clean them so that a proper inspection can occur (see section 8.1, Drying and cleaning).
+If internal surfaces are not clean, it will be necessary to clean them so that a proper inspection can occur (see Section 8.1, Drying and Cleaning).